Thief Ants Identification Guide

 The “Thief” Behavior

-The name “thief ant” comes from their kleptoparasitic lifestyle.
+The name “thief ant” comes from how they steal from other ants.
 In nature, these ants don’t build large food stores of their own.
-Instead, they position their nests near established colonies of larger ants (often carpenter ants, pavement ants, or cornfield ants) and create networks of tiny interconnecting tunnels.
+Instead, they nest near larger ant colonies (often carpenter ants, pavement ants, or cornfield ants) and dig tiny connecting tunnels.

 Through these miniature passages, thief ant workers steal: